 Try this versatile basic muffin recipe and add chocolate chips, white chocolate chunks, dried fruit, raisins, cherries, apricots, or dates.
 Serve these muffins for breakfast or brunch.
-You can also find more recipes for homemade muffins like this basic muffin recipe.

 This is an old basic white muffin recipe and very good.
 It came from my mom’s freshman Home Economics class in the early 1960’s.